DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/camera/DS.rst

 |

-Connect the camera via DaoAI Camera Studio
+Connect the camera via DaoAI Camera Studio (physical camera)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Connection**
+For more detailed steps to use the `DaoAI Camera Studio Manual <https://daoai-robotics-inc-daoai-camera-studio-user-manul.readthedocs-hosted.com/en/english/camera-overview/index.html>`_ .

-Clicking on the DaoAI Camera Studio icon to open the software, pressing the refresh button, searching, and updating the available cameras.
+First clicking on the DaoAI Camera Studio icon to open the software, pressing the refresh button, searching, and updating the available cameras.
 If there is an available camera in the list, by clicking on the list box on the left side, the serial number of that camera will pop up in the box.
 Then, the operator can click “Connect” button to connect the camera with the studio software.

 .. image:: camera-image/Picture3.png
    :width: 100%